karmadolkar/trackyostartups/README.md

-# Trackyostartups
+# TrackYoStartups

-**Trackyostartups** is a venture capital portfolio analytics dashboard that evaluates startup performance using key SaaS and venture metrics.
+**TrackYoStartups** is a venture capital portfolio analytics dashboard that evaluates startup performance using key SaaS and venture metrics.

 The app simulates a VC firm's internal tool for monitoring portfolio companies and identifying high-potential investments.